 Four weeks before the daycare starts, you will receive an invitation for the intake interview.
 You will receive this invitation by telephone or e-mail.
 The intake interview consists of two parts.

 During the first part you will have a conversation with thew teacher.
 She gives you all the explanation about the daycare, the policy, and our living rooms.
 After which she will ask you questions about your child.
 You have all the time and space to tell everything about your child that is important for us to know.
 Consider the feeding schedule, sleep rhythm, comfort, any medical details, and so on.

 During this extensive conversation you will receive a text and explanation about the Day Care and the organisation.
 There is an opportunity to make your individual wishes as a parent known.
 We make a note of these wishes in the so called, personal development folder of your child.
 You will meet the pedagogical staff members and the mentor that are going to take care of your child.

 We understand that handing over the care of your child is a big step.
 That’s why we offer the opportunity to come and have a look in one of our living rooms.
 Our adjustment policy is wide and offers enough possibilities to get to know our staff.

 To guarantee our quality of care in the groups, we use fixed times to give tours and to have adjustment moments.
 We do these this in the first week of every month between 9.30 and 16.00 hours.

 Getting used to us.... we get it!

-After the intake interview, Susanne shows you the living room where your child will be in and we also introduce you to all pedigocical staff (PM) members of all living rooms, so that you know all PM-ers.
-In the living room where your child is placed, Susanne shows you where you can store all your child’s things.
+After the intake interview, we show you the living room where your child will be in and we also introduce you to all pedigocical staff (PM) members of all living rooms, so that you know all PM-ers.
+In the living room where your child is placed, we show you where you can store all your child’s things.